Closed Range Composition Operators on Hardy Spaces: Main result

-In the proof of theorem \eqref{main_result} we will make use of a theorem of D. Luecking in ~\cite{Luecking81} which we restate here as \begin{thm} Let $\tau$ be a non-negative, measurable, bounded function in $\mathbb{D}$ and for $c>0$ let $G_{c}$ be the set $G_{c} = \lbrace z \in \mathbb{D}: \tau(z) > c \rbrace $.
-Then the following assertions are equivalent. \begin{enumerate}[(i)] \item There exists $C>0$ such that
+In the proof of theorem \ref{main_result} we will also make use of a theorem of D. Luecking in \cite{Luecking81} which we restate here as \begin{theorem} Let $\tau$ be a non-negative, measurable, bounded function in $\mathbb{D}$ and for $c>0$ let $G_{c} = \lbrace z \in \mathbb{D}: \tau(z) > c \rbrace $.
+Then the following assertions are equivalent. \begin{enumerate} \item[(i)] There exists $C>0$ such that